Phileosopher/toolbox/README.md

 - 🕵️ if it helps with trust issues
 - 🆓 if it's FLOSS

+Further, some patterns keep cropping up in each domain:

+- Consuming: human consumption only, without modification to it
+- Foraging: to acquire others' created works

+Further further, there are other groups if it's too meta to fit into any one of the above categories:

+- Dev: to broadly make or manage computer code, which may refer to front-end or back-end, be language-specific, and may simply be a more nuanced version of any of the above
+- Internet: sorta networking, sorta Everything Else
+- Productivity: to broadly streamline doing any of the above

+## OS/Usage Earmarks

 - $ if it does cost at least some money

 These are volatile out-of-the-box OS estimations for several reasons: